 Myth

 Correct.
 Alopecia areata is an autoimmune disease that can affect all ages, genders, and ethnicities.
-About 20 percent of people with alopecia areata are diagnosed by age 18. vii
+Approximately 40% of patients experience their first episode of hair loss before the age of 20. xii

 Fact

 Incorrect.
 Alopecia areata is an autoimmune disease that can affect all ages, genders, and ethnicities.
-About 20 percent of people with alopecia areata are diagnosed by age 18. vii
+Approximately 40% of patients experience their first episode of hair loss before the age of 20. xii

 1